 The study also provides some important methodological contributions.
-First, the data in Survey 1 showed no strong differences between the findings when creativity was measured by self-reporting or principal reporting.
+First, the data in Survey 1 showed no significant differences between the findings when creativity was measured by teacher self-reporting or principal reporting.
 It can be concluded that self-reported creativity has a similar explanatory power as supervisor-reported creativity.
-One possible explanation for this is that positive work outcomes are reported in a similar way by employees and supervisors.
+One possible explanation for this is that employees and supervisors report positive work outcomes similarly.
 There is a need for more research using different sources for measuring creativity to validate the above conclusion.
-Regardless, it seems that future research on creativity could rely on self-reported creativity and/or supervisor-reported creativity.
+Regardless, it seems that future research on creativity could rely on self-reported creativity or supervisor-reported creativity.
 It is also noteworthy that the findings in Survey 1 and Survey 2 were quite similar, with no remarkable differences between the significant correlates of the two studies.
 This provides support to the temporal validity of the findings of this study.

 5.3 Managerial implications

 This study has important practical implications.
-First, management should establish a “people-oriented” management style to improve employee creativity from enhancing employees' affect and positive emotion perspective.
-Improving emotional management enhances their ability to recognize, coordinate, and control their own emotions and other people's emotions in order to cultivate emotional intelligence regularly, understand and control their emotions, and ultimately maintain the best emotional state without falling into the emotional problems associated with low performance and creativity (Du et al., 2021).
-Building and maintaining employees’ positive mood in the workplace should be an important goal for employers who want higher levels of creativity from their employees.
+First, management should establish a “people-oriented” management style to improve employee creativity by enhancing employees’ affect and positive emotions.
+Improving emotional management enhances their ability to recognize, coordinate, and control their own emotions and other people’s emotions in order to cultivate emotional intelligence, understand and control their emotions, and ultimately maintain the best emotional state without falling into the emotional problems associated with low performance and creativity (Du et al., 2021).
+Building and maintaining employees’ positive mood in the workplace is an important goal for employers who want higher levels of creativity from their employees.
 As suggested by Amabile and Mueller (2008), organizations should focus more on the feelings of the team members and the interaction in the team in order to facilitate well-being and creativity.

 Another implication is that fairness in all forms is essential to the continuation and competitiveness of an organization.
-Organizational justice can be one of the factors for employees to give the best results in their organization one way is to come up with innovative ideas that can be used to achieve job targets.
-Managers should provide opportunities for their employees to have interactions with people having a diverse background, talent and skills (Kurniawan & Ulfah, 2021).
-Third, as suggested by Amabile (1997), organizations should demonstrate a strong emphasis and support toward creativity.
-This should be clearly communicated and spread across all levels of the organization.
-The findings here suggest that employers should provide employees with a supportive, just, and safe work environment that encourages creativity (Ullah, Ullah & Jan, 2022; Zhou et al., 2019).
+Organizational justice is a factor influencing the results of employees in their organization and promoting innovative ideas that can be used to achieve job targets.
+Managers should provide opportunities for their employees to interact with people with diverse backgrounds, talents, and skills (Kurniawan & Ulfah, 2021).
+Third, as Amabile (1997) suggested, organizations should emphasize creativity and support it.
+These priorities should be communicated clearly to staff and applied at all levels of the organization.
+The findings of this study suggest that employers should provide their employees with a supportive, just, and safe work environment that encourages creativity (Ullah et al., 2022; Zhou et al., 2019).

 5.4 Recommendations for future research

-Following this study several recommendations for future studies arise.
-First and most importantly, in order to advance research on creativity receiving, management scholars should develop new theoretical models, or integrate complementary perspectives, to grasp how individual, contextual, and target-related factors jointly influence perceivers’ responses to creativity.
-The associative evaluation theory is an example in this direction.
-Formulated by management researchers to inform research on creativity evaluation, it provides a systematic account of the factors affecting creativity receiving, encompassing perceiver-, target-, and context related factors.
-This and analogous integrative perspectives are important to move beyond the relatively simplistic and compartmental view of target, creator, perceiver, and context as independent sources of influence on creativity receiving and to start capturing interactive effects, especially between perceivers’ characteristics and situational factors (Zhou et al., 2019).
+Following this study, several recommendations for future studies arise.
+First and most importantly, to advance research on creativity, management scholars should develop new theoretical models, or integrate complementary perspectives, to grasp how individual, contextual, and target-related factors jointly influence perceivers’ responses to creativity.
+The associative evaluation theory is an example of this direction.
+Formulated by management researchers to inform research on creativity evaluation, the theory provides a systematic account of the factors affecting creativity, encompassing perceiver-, target-, and context–related factors.
+This approach and analogous integrative perspectives are important to move beyond the relatively simplistic and compartmental view of target, creator, perceiver, and context as independent sources of influence on creativity and to start capturing interactive effects, especially between perceivers’ characteristics and situational factors (Zhou et al., 2019).